 Require a computational task on the user's part.

-Use a vetted library or framework that does not allow this weakness vulnerability to occur or provides constructs that make this weakness easier to avoid.
+Use a vetted library or framework that does not allow this vulnerability to occur or provides constructs that make this weakness easier to avoid.

 Consider using libraries with authentication capabilities such as OpenSSL or the ESAPIAuthenticator.